s3682074/assessment1/index.md

 During that process however, I became intimately fascinated with how computers work.
 The more I learned the more I wanted to know.
 So for the next 6 months after Year 12 while I worked full time I did nothing but watch videos about how computers work, how their parts work, how programming works and kept getting sucked in.
 Eventually I got to the stage where I wanted to officially study IT at University, so I made my way to RMIT.
 I chose RMIT because their courses best fit what I was wanting to study and worked within my ATAR range.
 So far I have been getting exactly what I expected to learn while studying here.
 Networking, programming, website building, computer science, everything!

+### Ideal Job

+This position is a catch-all position for an IT Administrator.
+This involves things from virtualization, to technical assistance, infrastructure design and more.
+This is the kind of position I aim for in the long term.
+IT Administration is particularly attractive to me because I love helping and teaching people but having a sense of responsibility for my own work at the same time.
+Not only that, but I don’t like limiting myself.
+If I’m going to do something professionally, I better know how to do most if not all the work.
+The Skills required for a position like this would be those of someone who has worked in a similar role prior to this.
+One would need to know how to handle virtualization, infrastructure design, and technical support on a company scale.
+While I may posses a lot of the skills required to hold such a role I do not have nearly enough practical experience in my field let alone the knowledge to scale said skills to a company level.
+Nearing the end of my degree, the only way I can acquire said skills is to work my way to the top.
+Start with smaller IT jobs to gain real world experience and slowly climb my way up.
+The best way I can see to getting a lot of real world experience without spending years waiting for a promotion at any one job would be working for a temp agency and being sent around to many different companies and doing contract work for them (which is my current plan).

 ```markdown
 Syntax highlighted code block